 As for every other aspect of maternity, we don’t know what personality our child will have.
-We all dream of a lovely baby who only cries when he needs something and who can easily be calmed down and you might get lucky… But others will have a child who suffers from colic, gastric reflux or other medical issues.
+We all dream of a lovely baby who only cries when they need something and who can easily be calmed down and you might get lucky… But others will have a child who suffers from colic, gastric reflux or other medical issues.
 Some babies have “intense needs” and cry for hours every day and no one can satisfy them.
 This situation can cause suffering and give you a feeling of worthlessness, especially if it happens regularly.

 What also helps is to realize that we are not responsible for our baby’s temper.
 If you doubt that babies are born with their own temper, ask the mother of twins and she will tell you how different they were from the beginning.
 It doesn’t mean that we have no impact on our child!
 Of course, our perception of the situations, our emotions and reactions influence our child and that is why we should take good care of our emotional state.

 Each mother-child relationship is unique and begins long before our child is born.